emmvs/handbot/README.md

 * A Telegram bot token (obtainable through BotFather)

 ## Ruby Version
-This application requires Ruby version X.X.X.
+Ensure you have the correct Ruby version installed.
 You can check your Ruby version using:

 `ruby -v`